WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

    Input a list of consolidations (character replacements).
    Consolidation list format: one set of replacement characters per line (each separated by commas) followed by a colon(:) then the replacement character (e.g. <em>a,b:c</em> will replace every <em>a</em> and <em>b</em> in the document with <em>c</em>).
 2. Tool Tip Extended:
+   Selecting this tool allows you to replace any single character or characters with a different single character
 3. Example:
+   Consolidation: a:o, Text: The cat sat on the rat., Scrubbed text: The cot sot on the rot.
 4. Issue/Questions:
+   Like lemmas this is what it looks like to me, but not completely sure.

 ### Special Characters
 1. Tool Tip: